-All Itanium 2 processors on the same system bus are required to have the same cache size and identical core frequency.
-Mixing components of different core frequencies and cache sizes is not supported and has not been validated by Intel. operating system support for multiprocessing with mixed components should also be considered.
+All Itanium 2 processors on the same system bus are required to have the same cache size (9 MB, 6 MB, 4 MB, 3 MB or 1.5 MB) and identical core frequency.
+Mixing components of different core frequencies and cache sizes is not supported and has not been validated by Intel.
+Operating system support for multiprocessing with mixed components should also be considered.